-There’s a lot of squash and stretch happening in real life that you may not notice.
-For instance, there’s a lot of squash and stretch that occur in the face when someone speaks because the face is a very flexible area.
+There’s a lot of examples of “squash and stretch” happening in real life that you may not notice.
+For instance, squashing and stretching occurs in the face when someone speaks because the face is very flexible.
 In animation, this can be exaggerated.
 Squash and stretch can be implemented in many different areas of animation to add comical effect or more appeal, like for the eyes during a blink or when someone gets surprised or scared.

 Anticipation is used in animation to set the audience up for an action that is about to happen, and is required to sell believable movements.

 An easy way to think about this is before a baseball player pitches the ball, they first need to move their entire body and arm backward to gain enough energy to throw the ball forward.
 So, if an animated person needs to move forward, they first must move back.
 Or, if a character is reaching for a glass on a table, they must first move their hand back.
 This not only gets up their momentum, but it lets the audience know this person is about to move.